 But this summer, the girls, now 10, had their own priorities.
 Could we, they asked, not do anything educational?
 The perfect vacation, they argued, included no museums, no paintings, no lessons of any kind.
 My mission was to make them as smitten with the city as I was, and to see if the classic Mexico experiences I remember from their age—the pyramids, the markets, the sweets—felt the same.
 So I agreed.

-We made our base at a great AirBnB in Coyoacán, a cobblestoned neighborhood whose name means “Place of the Coyotes” in Nahuatl.
+We made our base at an AirBnB in Coyoacán, a cobblestoned neighborhood whose name means “Place of the Coyotes” in Nahuatl.
 It’s one of the city’s great destinations for ambling, plaza-strolling and just luxuriating in Mexican ambience.
 Hernán Cortés built his house here after conquering the Aztec capital; colonial residents filled the neighborhood with mansions and leafy parks.
 In the ’20s, the area became a destination for artists and thinkers including Frida Kahlo, Diego Rivera and Leon Trotsky.

 Kahlo’s little house, the Casa Azul, is now a museum.
 Because it’s so intimate, it got a pass on the no-museum rule, and the girls and I devoured the sight of Kahlo’s dolls, the bed with a mirror where she painted while healing from surgery, and the kitchen where she and her cooks assembled feasts.
 The girls were especially bewitched by the tropical garden with blue walls and a giant, faceless Frida-and-Diego cutout from which they could take selfies of themselves as the famous pair.